-- You should avoid political demonstrations and large public gatherings as they may turn violent.
+- Avoid protests, street rallies, political demonstrations and large public gatherings as they may turn violent.

 - Australia does not have an Embassy or Consulate in Sierra Leone.
-The Australian High Commission in Ghana provides consular assistance to Australians in Sierra Leone.
+You can contact the Australian High Commission in Ghana to enquire about consular assistance in Sierra Leone.

 - Be a smart traveller.
 Before heading overseas: